 Yes.
 Under endemic (non-outbreak) conditions, pine bark beetles act as a natural disturbance agent in the forest.
-However, we should not expect an "un-natural" forest to behave in a "natural" manner.
-Even under outbreak conditions, the beetles are reducing the density of our pine forests.
-Remember that our current forest conditions are the result of human impacts, ecosystems are not static, and periodic disturbances help keep our forests healthy.
+Occasional outbreaks are also a normal occurrence; however, we should not expect an "un-natural" forest to behave in a "natural" manner.
+In other words, some current outbreaks are longer-lived and cover a larger area than historic outbreaks.